Thirlan/ThirlanStellarisMPBalance/patch_logs.md

 Removing:
  * Subsumed Will

-Many thanks to Stefan and his team for laboriously going over the game mechanics.
+Many thanks to the Community (Stefan, ASpec, Komrad Truck, Montu) for laboriously going over the game mechanics.

 # 2021/09/18 - 0.1.2